 Baker and Stein (2004) also link between investor sentiment and market liquidity.
 They show that high liquidity is a symptom of the fact that the market is dominated by irrational investors.
 This is because irrational market makers are assumed to underreact to the information contained in order flows, and thereby boost liquidity.
 The relation between sentiment and liquidity can be also implied indirectly; since investor sentiment is an indicator of overconfidence and overconfident investors trade more (see Odean (1998)), we should expect liquidity to increase when investor sentiment is higher.
-Applying this relation to our study suggests that if stock prices in the opening trading hours are driven by investor sentiment, then game wins, that attract more non-institutional investors, should lead to higher liquidity, whereas game losses, that put noninstitutional investors away of the market, should generate lower liquidity.
-We use trading and quote data provided by Tick Data Inc. to obtain intraday returns, noninstitutional trading, and liquidity for the opening trading hours (9:30 to 11:30) and the rest of the trading day (11:30 to 16:00).12 Identifying the type of investors is often based on the size of the trade, where small trades are typically attributed to individual (non-institutional) investors and large trades are attributed to institutional investors (see, e.g., Lee (1992) and Battalio and Mendenhall (2005)).
+Applying this relation to our study suggests that if stock prices in the opening trading hours are driven by investor sentiment, then game wins, that attract more non-institutional investors, should lead to higher liquidity, whereas game losses, that put non-institutional investors away of the market, should reduce liquidity.

+We use trading and quote data provided by Tick Data Inc. to obtain intraday returns, noninstitutional trading, and liquidity for the opening trading hours (9:30 to 11:30) and the rest of the trading day (11:30 to 16:00).
+Identifying the type of investors is often based on the size of the trade, where small trades are typically attributed to individual (non-institutional) investors and large trades are attributed to institutional investors (see, e.g., Lee (1992) and Battalio and Mendenhall (2005)).
 Prior studies use various cutoff points to classify transactions as small vs. large.
 For our intraday-based test we can skip the task of choosing an appropriate trade size cutoff, and simply compare between the trade sizes during the opening hours and the rest of the trading period.
-That is, if the participation of individual investors is driving the positive opening hour return following game wins (versus the absence of individual investors after game losses), then we should expect relatively smaller trade sizes we use the medians of the trade sizes during the opening hours and the rest of extreme trade sizes we use the medians of the trade sizes during the opening hours and the rest of the trading day.
+That is, if the participation of individual investors is driving the positive opening hour return following game wins (versus the absence of individual investors after game losses), then we should expect relatively smaller trade sizes in the opening trading hours after game wins.
+To eliminate the effect of extreme trade sizes we use the medians of the trade sizes during the opening hours and the rest of the trading day.